 Governor Cuomo has the power to take driving privileges away from chronic reckless drivers, whether or not they drive drunk.
 Photo: Families for Safe Streets

 In 2012 Cuomo oversaw an update to DMV rules to target the worst drunk driving offenders.
 Now the DMV permanently revokes licenses from people who have five or more DWI convictions in a lifetime, or three or more DWI convictions in 25 years plus other offenses, such as a fatal crash or the accumulation of 20 or more license points.

-Previously, repeat drunk drivers whose licenses were suspended or revoked for up to a year could be relicensed in as little as seven weeks by completing an education program, and drivers with multiple DWI convictions did not permanently lose their licenses unless they were convicted for two DWI crashes resulting in injury.
+As lenient as those standards are, they used to be worse.
+In the past, repeat drunk drivers whose licenses were suspended or revoked could regain driving privileges in weeks by completing an education program, and drivers with multiple DWI convictions did not permanently lose their licenses unless they were convicted for two DWI crashes resulting in injury.